tdegeus/HDF5pp/docs/index.rst

 HDF5pp
 ******

-This header-only module provides C++ classes and several accompanying methods to work with n-d matrices and/or tensors.
+This header-only module provides a very simple interface to store data to a HDF5-file.
 It's usage, programmatically and from a compilation perspective, is really simple.
 One just has to include the relevant header file and tell your compiler where it is located (and to the C++14 or younger standard).
 Really, that's it!

 .. note::